 1) The primary purpose of the meeting is at the request of the College and has a clearly defined benefit to the mission of College, and

 2) There is a clear and compelling reason to meet outside the office over a meal.

 Employee gifts are not a reimbursable expense.
-Examples include (but are not limited to) employee thank-you gifts, birthday or holiday celebrations/gifts, Administrative Professional Day gifts/meals, gifts for retiring or departing employees, flowers or plants given in acknowledgment of the death or illness of an employee or employee's family member, and mileage to attend a funeral or visit an ill employee.
+Examples include (but are not limited to) employee thank-you gifts, birthday or holiday celebrations/gifts, Administrative Professional Day gifts/meals, gifts for retiring or departing employees, flowers or plants given in acknowledgement of the death or illness of an employee or employee's family member, and mileage to attend a funeral or visit an ill employee.
 Employees generally use personal funds for non-business matters.
 Exceptional circumstances should be discussed with the supervisor or department head in advance.

 A reasonable gift may be authorized by the area's vice president for the departure or retirement of an employee.
 Contact Human Resources for the guidelines for such gifts.

 Occasional Employee Banquets and Functions

 Occasional functions for employees are considered reimbursable business expenses when the expenditure is intended to recognize individual or group achievements and are open to a large segment of the campus community

 Annual administrative retreats that are for the purpose of staff development should be pre-approved by the reporting level directly supervising the area.

 Year-end picnics by academic departments for students should be pre-approved by the Office of Academic Affairs.
 Detail of those attending and their relationship to the College should be available upon request.